qismib/PIQE/README.md

 # PIQE
-Pulse calibration on the IBM quantum Experience?
+Pulse calibration on the IBM quantum Experience